connor11528/laravel-api-example/README.md

 Laravel 5 REST API
 ---

+> Build an API with Laravel 5

-I'll be working alongside [this tutorial](https://www.toptal.com/laravel/restful-laravel-api-tutorial) for building the API
+I'll be working alongside [this tutorial](https://www.toptal.com/laravel/restful-laravel-api-tutorial) for building the API.
+The author put the source code up for it [here](https://github.com/andrecastelo/example-api)

-**Step 1:** Create project with [this handy script](https://gist.github.com/connor11528/fcfbdb63bc9633a54f40f0a66e3d3f2e)
+###Step 1: Create the project

+We can use [this handy script](https://gist.github.com/connor11528/fcfbdb63bc9633a54f40f0a66e3d3f2e) for generating a new Laravel 5 app.

 I also wrote [this Medium article](https://medium.com/@connorleech/build-an-online-forum-with-laravel-initial-setup-and-seeding-part-1-a53138d1fffc) that goes through installing and configuring a MySQL database for a Laravel 5 application.
 I find myself refering back to it regularly.

-**Step 2:** Configure database and make models
+### Step 2: Configure database and make models

 If you don't have MySQL installed on Mac may the force be with you.
 It comes preinstalled and there's MAMP but getting your machine set up to run SQL to MySQL from the terminal can be tricky.